Education Savings Accounts

 An affordable path for Texas Catholic families

 The Education Savings Account (ESA) program is a significant step forward in empowering families to tailor their children's education to their specific needs.
-ESAs are a publicly funded savings accounts that can be used for qualified educational expenses, including private school tuition, uniforms, meals, textbooks, therapies, tutoring and more.
+ESAs are a publicly funded savings accounts that can be used for qualified educational expenses, including private and Catholic school tuition, uniforms, meals, textbooks, therapies, tutoring and more.
 The program prioritizes students with disabilities and low-income families, creating a pathway to Catholic education.
 Our Catholic schools are rooted in the teachings of Jesus Christ where students grow in faith and wisdom.

 Frequently Asked Questions